Find Nursing Colleges

 152 Yearly Graduations

 The most popular school in the United States for critical care nursing students seekinga master's degree is Grand Canyon University.
 Roughly 103,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,401 per year, while in-state graduate students, on average, pay $10,621 per year.
-For the 2020-2021 academic year, 152 master's degrees were handed out to critical care nursing majors at Grand Canyon University.
-About 80% of this group were women, and 49% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $16,407 per year, while in-state graduate students, on average, pay $10,655 per year.
+During the most recent year for which we have data, 152 people received their master's degree in critical care nursing from Grand Canyon University.
+About 76% of this group were women, and 52% were students from an underrepresented racial-ethnic group.

 #2